taylorazizeh/taylorazizeh.github.io/content/authors/taylor-azizeh/_index.md

 highlight_name: true
 ---

 I am a [Prestigious Diversity Ph.D.
 Fellow](https://gradschool.oregonstate.edu/awards/prestigious-diversity-fellowship) in the [Ocean Ecology Lab](https://www.oceanecologylab.org/) at the [Oregon State University](https://fwcs.oregonstate.edu/) [Marine Mammal Institute](https://mmi.oregonstate.edu).
 My dissertation will focus on predator-prey dynamics in large whales.
 I am also an [NSF GRFP Fellow](https://www.nsfgrfp.org/) and [ARCS Scholar](https://oregon.arcsfoundation.org/).
 Broadly, my research interests include wildlife ecology, bioenergetics, the effects of disturbance, habitat use, and more.
-I am concurrently finishing my master's degree in the [Vertebrate Ecology Lab](https://mlml.sjsu.edu/birdmam/) at [Moss Landing Marine Laboratories](https://mlml.sjsu.edu).
-My master's thesis focuses on the foraging ecology of late chick-rearing emperor penguins (Aptenodytes forsteri) in the Ross Sea.
+I got my master's degree in the [Vertebrate Ecology Lab](https://mlml.sjsu.edu/birdmam/) at [Moss Landing Marine Laboratories](https://mlml.sjsu.edu).
+My master's thesis focused on the foraging ecology of late chick-rearing emperor penguins (Aptenodytes forsteri) in the Ross Sea.
 Prior to this, I attended the [University of Idaho (UI)](https://www.uidaho.edu/) where I double majored in [Environmental Science](https://www.uidaho.edu/cnr/departments/environmental-science-program) and [Wildlife Resources](https://www.uidaho.edu/cnr/undergraduate-programs/bs-wildlife).
 At the UI, I founded the Idaho Chapter of the [Women in Science Society](https://www.womeninsciencesociety.org/), participated in the [NSF IRES](https://new.nsf.gov/funding/opportunities/international-research-experiences-students-ires-0) program, and worked as a Student Ambassador for the [College of Natural Resources](https://www.uidaho.edu/cnr).
 Post-graduation, I spent a year in Denmark and Greenland as a [Fulbright](https://fulbright.org/) student, studying marine wildlife and polar ecosystems.
 I also spent time working with the [British Antarctic Survey](https://www.bas.ac.uk/) and [Oceanomare Delphis Onlus](https://oceanomaredelphis.org/en/).
 {style="text-align: justify;"}